 - Windows Identity Foundation 3.5 - this is a software framework for building identity-aware applications.
 The .NET Framework 4.5 that's included in Windows 8.1 includes a newer version of this framework.
 You should install the 3.5 version only if you are using older applications that don't work without it.
 Most users will never need to install it.

 - Windows Powershell 2.0 - a command-line tool that focuses on task automation and configuration management.
-If you want to gain a better understanding about it, we recommend you to read this tutorial: Simple Questions: What is PowerShell & What Can You Do With It?.
+If you want to gain a better understanding, we recommend you to read this tutorial: Simple Questions: What is PowerShell & What Can You Do With It?.

-- Windows Process Activation Service - a service for message-based applications and components that's related to Internet Information Services (IIS).
+- Windows Process Activation Service - a service for message-based applications and components that are related to Internet Information Services (IIS).
 It allows software developers to choose the most appropriate protocol for their needs.
 This feature is useful only to software developers.

 - Windows TIFF IFilter - with this feature turned on, Windows can recognize text inside .TIFF image files.
 It is disabled by default, as optical character recognition has a big impact on performance.